emangulo/kickball-rules/README.md

 **Base coach**: An opponent’s base coach touches a player during active play.

-**Safety base**: An opponent does not utilize the safety base when running through first base.
-Or an opponent slides into first base.
+**Safety base**: An opponent does not utilize the safety base when running through first base, or an opponent slides into first base.

 **Sliding**: A player illegally slides with cleats up, accidental or otherwise.

-**Runnint out of the baseline**: If a runner deviates from the baseline, they will be considered out (per ump’s discretion)
+**Running out of the baseline**: If a runner deviates from the baseline, they will be considered out (per ump’s discretion)

 **Leading off**: If a player leads off the base before the ball is kicked, the player would be called out.